hggzjx/S2Sent/README.md

 ## Citation

-Please cite our paper if you use SimCSE in your work:
+Please cite our paper if you use S2Sent in your work:

 # S2Sent